-The 170 greenhouses and 125 plant growth chambers managed by CUAES are vital for research and teaching.
+The 146 greenhouses and 125 plant growth chambers managed by Cornell AES are vital for research and teaching.
 Yet they often use large amounts of energy.
-CUAES has taken on the challenge, to boost energy efficiency and sustainability while cutting costs and maintaining or improving the growing environment - not only for today, but with the flexibility to incorporate yet better ways to be more sustainable in the future.
+Cornell AES has taken on the challenge, to boost energy efficiency and sustainability while cutting costs and maintaining or improving the growing environment - not only for today, but with the flexibility to incorporate yet better ways to be more sustainable in the future.

-- Learn about our campaign to lower the energy use of CUAES greenhouses and growth chambers.
+- Learn about our campaign to lower the energy use of Cornell AES greenhouses and growth chambers.
 Researchers and educators, we need your help!

-- Check out the new line of high-performing, energy efficient plant growth chambers, developed by CUAES staff.
+- Check out the new line of high-performing, energy efficient plant growth chambers, developed by Cornell AES staff.

-Program partners: R5 Operations, Recycling Ag Plastics Project (RAPP) and the SHEM Committee.
+Program partners: R5 Operations, and the SHEM Committee.

-Our greenhouse controls have been (or will soon be) replaced by fully automatic systems in most of the 170 greenhouse compartments.
-The state-of-the-art controls are finely tuned by our operation staff to precisely control lights, vents, fans, heaters and shade curtains.
+Three quarter of the greenhouses we manage now have fully automated control systems.
+These state-of-the-art controls are finely tuned by our operations staff to precisely control lights, vents, fans, heaters and shade curtains.
 Plant productivity is maximized while energy consumption is minimized.

 For example, if ample sunlight is streaming into a greenhouse, growth lights will now shut off automatically.
 Heating and cooling are properly coordinated to save energy.
 The system is accessible through centralized computers and smartphones, providing the ability to remotely adjust set points, document greenhouse environmental conditions, and enable remote alarm capabilities.